Vision Therapy Exercises at Home

 Consider scheduling a comprehensive eye exam with your nearest pediatric ophthalmologist, which includes vision therapy, for a complete analysis of your child’s vision that assesses the visual skills required for effective reading and learning.
 Who specializes in binocular vision, vision therapy exercises, and/or vision development.

 At the end of the comprehensive examination, the doctor should take a detailed look at your child’s vision and visual abilities.
-If vision problems are identified and a vision therapy program is recommended, be sure to find out about the possible duration of the therapy and the recommended success rate for the specific type of vision therapy exercises.
+If vision problems are identified and vision exercises for children are recommended, be sure to find out about the possible duration of the therapy and the recommended success rate for the specific type of vision therapy exercises.

 Also, ask what criteria are used to describe “successful” treatment.